SuperOfficeDocs/crmscript/docs/api-reference/classes/String/toUpper.md

 intellisense: String.toUpper
 keywords: toUpper()
 so.topic: reference
+so.yml: 1
 ---

 # String.toUpper()

-Convert the string to upper case.
+Convert the string to uppercase.

 * **Returns:** The string in upper case characters.